Jean-Tinland/simple-bar/README.md

 ### Clickable elements

-The wifi element in `simple-bar-data-jsx` is clickable.
+The spaces and wifi elements in `simple-bar-spaces-jsx` and `simple-bar-data-jsx` are clickable.
 If you have an interaction shortcut enabled (`Übersicht > Preferences`), you can click the wifi element to toggle wifi on or off.

 ## Customization